Is fiberglass tape the same as drywall tape?

 Most paper tape also comes with a factory crease in the center.
 This allows the installer to fold the tape in half, forming a right angle that makes it extremely easy to cover inside or outside corners.

-It&#;s possible to fold mesh tape, but it&#;s easy to get off center if done by hand.
+It’s possible to fold mesh tape, but it’s easy to get off-center if done by hand.
 To apply mesh tape on corners, use a specialty mesh tape corner applicator and hit it with setting compound immediately.
 Of course, metal-reinforced paper tape makes for an even easier installation process and a resilient corner!

 Strength and Flexibility

 Hold both kinds of tape in your hand and you might think they bend the same.
-But the paper tape firms up dramatically after being embedded in mud, a little like papier-mâché.
+But paper tape firms up dramatically after being embedded in mud, a little like papier-mâché.

 This added strength makes paper tape an especially good choice for butt joints.
 If you prefer mesh tape, skip the standard joint compound and use a setting mud, which dries firmer and provides additional strength.